Flanagan's "JavaScript - The Definitive Guide" gives the following on page 653:

 JavaScript Variables - GeeksforGeeks

-Variables in JavaScript can be declared using var, let, or const.
+Variables can be declared using var, let, or const.
+JavaScript is dynamically typed, so types are decided at runtime.

 🌐